chatchai-komrangded/s3-cli-workshops/README.md

 Failed uploads can't be resumed when using these commands.
 If the multipart upload fails due to a timeout or is manually canceled by pressing Ctrl+C, the AWS CLI cleans up any files created and aborts the upload.
 This process can take several minutes.

+# Congrats, You are ready to use AWS S3 CLI to move your data to Amazon S3 !